JuanModzelewski/Keyboard-Hero/README.md

 7. Press Enter.
 Your local clone will be created.
 8. Click [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-- The live link is [Clarity](https://juanmodzelewski.github.io/Clarity/)
+- The live link is [KeyBoard Hero](https://juanmodzelewski.github.io/Keyboard-Hero/)

 ## Credits